 .

-Then, we can manipulate the latter expression to find the best solution, in levels or in percentage points, depending on whether we want to comment on the intensive or extensive margin, as we explain in the following paragraphs.
+Then, we can manipulate the latter expression to find the best solution, in levels or in percentage points.
+In the next paragraphs, it will depend on whether we want to comment on the intensive or the extensive margin, as explained below.